 He let go of the button and motioned for me to sit.

 “Nice view.”
 Out the window was a stunning view of downtown and the East River.
 It was overcast and I could see the clouds roll.
 “Fifty-third floor.
 You’re moving up in the world.”

 I looked around the office.
-The sole bookcase was full of heavy law texts, the kinds that ran in series with an identical colored bar across the spine, like encyclopedias.
-I’m sure everything in them was online, which meant they were just for show, something to put clients at ease, to make the good barrister look serious and well-studied.
+The sole bookcase was full of heavy law texts, the kinds that ran in series with identical colored bars across their spines, like encyclopedias.
+I’m sure everything printed in them was online somewhere, which meant they were just for show, something to put clients at ease, to make the good barrister look serious and well-studied.
 The legal equivalent of fake fruit in a bowl.